Hawaii fire death toll nears 100, and anger grows

 Maui suffered numerous power outages during the crisis, preventing many residents from receiving emergency alerts on their cell phones.

-No emergency sirens sounded, and many Lahaina residents spoke of learning about the blaze from neighbours running down the street or seeing it for themselves.
+No emergency sirens sounded and many Lahaina residents spoke of learning about the blaze from neighbors running down the street or seeing it for themselves.

 “The mountain behind us caught on fire and nobody told us jack,” resident Vilma Reed, 63, told AFP.